 As a social media manager who works from home, the internet is always open.
 Posts can be scheduled, weeks in advance, research and planning can be done while the rest of the world sleeps, and if you are fortunate enough, and some of this work could be done in your pajamas or at the beach.

 By planning.
 Each week I get out my calendar and chart my destiny for the week.
 I make sure that I start with the most pressing projects so I ensure deadlines are met, and then I schedule meetings and coffee breaks.
 That’s right coffee breaks.
 These are used as a two-fold method.
-It allows me to get my favourite cup of coffee at the café, and give me a chance to meet with other liked-minded individuals to discuss the day’s events.
+It allows me to get my favourite cup of coffee at the café and gives me a chance to meet with other like-minded individuals to discuss the day’s events.
 It gives me a reason to leave the house and something to look forward to.

-Because most of my work is done on a computer, talking to clients is usually done through a text or an email.
-Some day’s that works well especially when I am in the middle of a video edit and need my concentration.
+Because most of my work is done on a computer, talking to clients is usually done through text or email.
+Some days that works well especially when I am in the middle of a video edit and need my concentration.
 Other days it gets kind of lonely not talking to anyone other than the dog.

 While writing this blog, I was able to cook my family dinner, and download a video for a client, while wearing my PJ’s, well not really but comfy clothes.